Get

 Cons

 • It’s painful.
 Not only do the dogs have to endure healing from a surgical procedure, but they also have to go through the discomfort of having their ears taped for several weeks afterward.
-This can cause stress to the dog and change their personality.
+This can cause stress to the dog and might affect their overall health.
 Your once carefree, happy dog could become depressed and sad.

 • No scientific proof exists to definitively show that ear cropping is beneficial to the dog.